Columbia Gorge AVA

-Columbia Gorge is an American Viticultural Area (AVA) that encompasses a region within the 40 mi Columbia River Gorge and straddles the Oregon and Washington state border.
-The AVA was established by the Alcohol and Tobacco Tax and Trade Bureau {TTB), Treasury on July 9, 2004 after reviewing the petition submitted by Mark Wharry, on behalf of the Columbia River Gorge Wine Growers Association, proposing the viticultural area named "Columbia Gorge."
-The 280 sqmi AVA is located about 60 mi east of Portland, Oregon, straddles the Columbia River for 15 mi, and extends into south-central Washington and north-central Oregon.
-The area surrounds Hood River, Oregon, and White Salmon, Washington, and is generally bordered by B Z Corner, Washington, on the north; Lyle, Washington, on the east; Parkdale, Oregon, on the south; and Vinzenz Lausmann State Park, Oregon, on the west.
+Columbia Gorge is an American Viticultural Area (AVA) located on the 40 mi Columbia River Gorge landform along the Columbia River for 15 mi between the south-central Washington and north-central Oregon state border.
+It was established as the nation's 152^{nd}, Washington's sixth and Oregon's seventh appellation on May 10, 2004 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Mark Wharry on behalf of the Columbia River Gorge Wine Growers Association (CGWA), proposing the viticultural area named "Columbia Gorge."

+The 280 sqmi appellation is located about 60 mi east of Portland, Oregon, encompassing Hood River, Oregon, and White Salmon, Washington, and bordered by B Z Corner, Washington, on the north; Lyle, Washington, on the east; Parkdale, Oregon, on the south; and Vinzenz Lausmann State Park, Oregon, on the west.
 The area lies due west with an adjacent border to the vast Columbia Valley viticultural area.
-Due to the significant gradations of climate and geography found in the gorge, the AVA exhibits a wide range of terroir in a relatively small region; it is marketed as a "world of wine in 40 miles".
+Due to the significant gradations of climate and geography found in the gorge, the AVA exhibits a wide range of terroir in a relatively small region and is marketed as a "world of wine in 40 miles".

-Columbia Gorge lies in four counties; Hood River and Wasco counties in Oregon, and Skamania and Klickitat counties in Washington.
+Columbia Gorge extends across the Hood River and Wasco counties in Oregon, and the Skamania and Klickitat counties in Washington.
 The region stretches from Hood River, Oregon and Underwood, Washington in the west, to Rowena, Oregon and Lyle, Washington in the east.
 It includes the river valleys of the Hood and Deschutes in Oregon, and the Klickitat and White Salmon in Washington.

-As the AVA lies east of the summits of nearby Mount Hood and Mount Adams, it is in rain shadow of the Cascade Volcanoes.
+As the AVA lies east of the summits of nearby Mount Hood and Mount Adams, it is in rain shadow of the Cascade volcanoes.
 The region is significantly drier than the Portland metropolitan area to the west.
 Annual precipitation ranges from 30 in at the western end of the area, to only 18 in in the east.
 Elevation in the region varies considerably, increasing as one travels from the Columbia River into the plateaus on either side, as the strong Columbia Gorge winds significantly influences the region's climate.
 This allows a wide variety of grapes to be grown in the Columbia Gorge.

 The region has about 90+ vineyards, growing a wide variety of grapes, including Syrah, Pinot noir, Chardonnay, Gewürztraminer, Zinfandel, Cabernet Sauvignon, Pinot gris, Riesling, and Sangiovese.